U.S. opens probe into Tesla's Autopilot over emergency vehicle crashes - Up News Info

 Article content

+NHTSA said Monday it has sent teams to review 31 Tesla crashes involving 10 deaths since 2016 where it suspected advanced driver assistance systems use.
+It ruled out Autopilot in three of the crashes.

-In a statement, NHTSA reminded drivers “no commercially available motor vehicles today are capable of driving themselves.”
-The agency added that while driving assistance features can promote safety but “drivers must use them correctly and responsibly.”
+It noted that “no commercially available motor vehicles today are capable of driving themselves” and said drivers must use them correctly and responsibly.

-Tesla and CEO Musk have sparred with U.S. agencies over various safety issues.

-In February, Tesla agreed to recall 134,951 vehicles with touchscreen displays that could fail and raise the risk of a crash after NHTSA sought the recall.

-In January 2017, NHTSA closed a preliminary evaluation into Autopilot covering 43,000 vehicles without taking any action after a nearly seven-month investigation.

-NHTSA said at the time it “did not identify any defects in the design or performance” of Autopilot, “nor any incidents in which the systems did not perform as designed.”

-NHTSA has not had a Senate-confirmed administrator since January 2017 and nearly seven months into office President Joe Biden has not nominated anyone for the post.
-(Reporting by David Shepardson in Washington and Hyunjoo Jin in Oakland, California Editing by David Holmes and Nick Zieminski)
+NHTSA has been without a Senate-confirmed administrator since January 2017.
+President Joe Biden has yet to nominate anyone for the post.
+(Reporting by David Shepardson in Washington and Hyunjoo Jin in Oakland, California Editing by David Holmes, Nick Zieminski and Richard Pullin)

 Advertisement